Nanocloud/community/README.md

 * CoreOS qcow2 disk keeps growing until it's full and cause some [issue](http://stackoverflow.com/questions/31712266/how-to-clean-up-docker-overlay-directory).
 * When CoreOS VM is stopped, users are erased.
-* When an application is published, a connection for admin user is displayed but it will not work.
+* When an application is published, a connection for admin user is displayed but will not work.

 ## Roadmap

 In future releases, we plan to add :

-* Installation as a simple user.
+* Installation as a non-root user.
 * Customize applications names and icons.
 * Assign permission per application and per users.
 * Dashboard to get information on the hosting platform.
-* Buttons to clean windows users sessions.
+* Buttons to log off a user from its windows session.
 * A better authentication method.
-* Display technical graphics (RAM/DISK/CPU usage).
+* Display live metrics graphs (RAM/DISK/CPU usage).
 * Change users information (not just password).
 * Show last connection per user.